MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 > If you are going to access the ATA Console from other computers, ensure that those computers trust the certificate being used by IIS otherwise you will get a warning page that there is a problem with the website's security certificate before getting to the log in page.

 ## ATA Gateway requirements
+This section lists the requirements for the ATA Gateway.
+### General
 The ATA Gateway supports installation on a server running Windows Server 2012 R2.

-Run Windows Update and make sure all **Important** updates have been installed.
+The ATA Gateway can be installed on a server that is a member of a domain or workgroup.

 Before installing ATA Gateway confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/en-us/kb/2919355/).

 You can check by running the following Windows PowerShell cmdlet: `[Get-HotFix -Id kb2919355]`.

-> [!NOTE]
-> -   The ATA Gateway can be installed on a server that is a member of a domain or workgroup.
-> -   The ATA Gateway cannot be installed on a domain controller.

 For information on using virtual machines with the ATA Gateway, see [Configure port mirroring](configure-port-mirroring.md).

-> [!NOTE]
-> If you run the ATA Gateway as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.
+### Server specifications
+For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.<br>
 An ATA Gateway can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.
 For more information, see [ATA capacity planning](ata-capacity-planning.md).

-### Power settings
-For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.

 ### Time synchronization
-The ATA Center server and the ATA Gateway server must have time synchronized to within 5 minutes of each other.

-In addition, The ATA Gateway and the domain controllers to which it connects must have time synchronized to within 5 minutes of each other.
+TThe ATA Center server, the ATA Gateway servers and the domain controllers must have time synchronized to within 5 minutes of each other.

 ### Network adapters
 The ATA Gateway requires at least one Management adapter and at least one Capture adapter: